literakl/lelimath/app/src/main/assets/campaigns/README.txt

 Notes:

-* argument values (first, second, result) are defined by list of values or ranges in ascending order.
+"id" - identifier stored with results in a database.
+It must be unique between campaigns / items of certain campaign.

+"title" - campaign title.
+If empty, a key "acdm_"+id from strings.xml will be used.

+"picture" - optional drawable name.
+If empty random picture will be used.

+"items" - array of tests

+"definition" - formula definition specifies how formula is generated

+"count" - number of formulas generated in this test

+"unknowns" - array of formula parts that can be set as unknown.
+FO first operand, SO second operand, OP operator, RS result.

+"games" - array of games to be used, FC stands for fast calc (default), PZ for puzzle

+"order" - can have following values: RANDOM (default), ASCENDING, DESCENDING, FIXED_PAIRS

-* FIXED_PAIRS - values from first and second arguments are taken sequentially, range is not allowed.
+* FIXED_PAIRS - values from first and second operands are taken sequentially, range is not allowed.
-Ascending order rule is not applied to the first and second argument.
-Number of tests must be smaller than number of values.
-Same unknown is used for all formulas.
+Ascending order is not enforced for the values.
+Number of tests must not be greater than number of values.
+All formulas will have same unknown.

+* ASCENDING, DESCENDING - values from formula part defined in "sequence" are taken sequentially in requested order.
+Number of tests must not be greater than number of values.

+"sequence" - selects formula part to be used as sequence of values.
+Ignored if set to the same value as unknown.

+"operator" - array of operators sharing this configuration.
+It can be +, -, *, /.

+"first", "second", "result" - argument values are defined by list of values or ranges in ascending order.
+E.g. 1-3,5,6,7-10

 One campaign structure:

 {
-  "id": "ADD10", // unique id, it is stored in a database "title": "První odečítání", // campaign title.
-It can be externalized in strings.xml under key "acdm_"+id "picture": "bgt_gradient_salmon", // optional drawable name "items": [ // array of tests
+  "id": "ADD10",
+  "title": "First summation",
+  "picture": "bgt_gradient_salmon",
+  "items": [
     {
-      "id": "10", // test id unique within a campaign.
+      "id": "10",
-      "definition": // formula definition specifies how formula is generated {
+      "definition":
+      {
         "count": 9,
-        "order": "ASCENDING", // defines if values will be selected randomly (default) or in ASCENDING/DESCENDING order
-                              // from formula part defined in "sequence".
-Number of tests must not be greater
-                              // than available values for selected formula part!
-        "sequence": "FO", // selects formula part to be used as sequence of values.
-Ignored if it equals to unknown.
+        "order": "ASCENDING",
+        "sequence": "FO",
-        "operators": [ // definition for formula operator values {
+        "operators": [
-            "operator": ["+"], // operators which share this configuration "first": "1-9", // first operand values
+          {
+            "operator": ["+"],
+            "first": "1-9",
-            "second": "1", // second operand values
+            "second": "1",
-            "result": "2-10" // result values
+            "result": "2-10"
           }
         ]
       }